nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 wget https://raw.githubusercontent.com/nf-core/test-datasets/scflow/refs/Manifest.txt
 ```

 There is a typo in the Manifest.txt file, spot it and correct it.
-Now we will download some test barcodes, features and counts using the Manifest.txt file:
+Now we will download some test data, zipped by individual:

 ```bash
 mkdir ~/scflow_workshop2024/my_analysis/input/